Riffatad/Python-Challenge/README.md

 # Python-Challenge
 # PYBANK
+# Python-Challenge
+# PYBANK

-The Challenge is to create a Python Scrpit to analyze a company's financial records.The data set is in csv file and it has two columns.
+# The Challenge is to create a Python Script to analyze a company's financial records.
+The data set is in a csv file, and it has two columns.
 Column 1 "Date" and Column 2 "Profit/Loss"

-We need to calculcate each of the following values through Python Script.
+The Script will calculate each of the following values through Python Script.
 * The total number of months included in the dataset

 * The net total amount of "Profit/Losses" over the entire period